Fredrick Brennan: 8chan

 In October 2013, Brennan launched 8chan, also called "Infinitechan" or "Infinitychan", after a month of raising pledges on Patreon.
 It started with a small but loyal following.
-Brennan initially ran the site anonymously, known only as "copypaste", the username he used in IRC chatrooms.
+He initially ran the site anonymously, known only as "copypaste", the username he used in IRC chatrooms.
 In May 2014, he was doxxed, and he decided to start putting his real name behind his work on 8chan.

 After 4chan's founder and then-site admin, Christopher "moot" Poole, banned discussion related to Gamergate in September 2014, Brennan began advertising 8chan as a "free speech friendly 4chan alternative" where discussion boards would be managed by the users who created them, not by site moderators.
 In 2021, Brennan told an interviewer for Jacobin that he initially limited 8chan's rules to a prohibition on illegal activity out of laziness rather than ideological conviction.

 Brennan himself became a prominent Gamergate voice; he went on to be interviewed about 8chan users' involvement in harassment of Brianna Wu on The David Pakman Show, and asked to debate about Gamergate on HuffPost Live and Al Jazeera America.
 As a result of the influx of Gamergate proponents, the site took off—Brennan said in an interview with Ars Technica that the site experienced over 4,000 posts an hour that month, a major increase from around 100 posts per hour prior to the 4chan rule change.
 8chan became the second most popular English-language imageboard on the web.
 When asked about his thoughts on Gamergate by the Jacobin interviewer, Brennan said that "I was totally caught off guard.
 I did not know that this was about to happen." and that "When it did happen, I figured out what was going on alongside the other users.
 But I'll be perfectly honest.
-I had very good reasons to look the other way — look how popular my site is now.
+I had very good reasons to look the other way—look how popular my site is now.
 Am I really going to kick these guys off?
 They're having such a good time with all these features I wrote; it's finally working."